The Gaze4 mins 180 4 mins 180

 A single gaze can kill a heart, I suppose.
 My wrist has been cut open and blood is dripping from it continuously.
 I am feeling nothing.
 The only pain I am feeling right now is in my heart.
 The gazes once I wished to meet now creep me out the most.
 Those gazes pierce my heart.
 My heart is bleeding.
 It will not heal.

 It was on Pahela Baishakh.
 The day still remains vivid in my memory since I am never allowed to forget about it.
 It is the day which marks the beginning of my end.
 I went to his place alone.
 I only just wanted to borrow a book for the next day exam and he told me to come.
 How could I know it was a trap?
 Whenever I gazed at him, my eyes always created an image of a gentleman.
 How could I know that this person is actually a depraved lecher?
 In my eyes, a teacher was a guardian who would love the students.
 He also loved me but in a twisted way.
 I loved to meet his gaze since his eyes reflected the image of a bright student who is confident in herself.
 But on that day, everything was different.
 My reflection in his eyes was different.
 All I could see a terror-stricken face of a helpless girl who became a mere object of his lust.
 I shut my eyes.
-“Please, make me disappear”, I cried out.
+I cried out.
+I had only one wish then.
+I just wanted to disappear.
 After a few moments, I could not feel myself anymore.
 I do not know what happened then.
 Probably I pushed him to the ground and ran away.
 The only thing I remember is that he got suspended from school permanently.
 Still, I could not relax, could I?

 "You always blame your teacher for everything though it is your fault!
 It becomes your habit", our History teacher became very angry with his students.
 He could not accept the fact that his colleague was suspended.
 Though he did not specify anyone, I knew who he was indicating.
 He was staring at me with his scornful eyes.
 I was afraid but cannot help gazing into eyes.
 My own reflection startled me.
 What I saw was an image of a sinner who deserved capital punishment.
 I shut my eyes again.
 My chest was heavy.
 I felt suffocated.